The Semitic language group includes: The meaning of Semitic languages in the linguistic encyclopedic dictionary. Living Semitic languages

 10 K. Marx and F. Engels.
 Op.
 T. 21, p.
 430.

 This man left a major mark on the history of his country.
-Some accused him of the fact that it was he who unleashed the civil war for the independence of the Italian republic, while others considered him a talented commander who saved his homeland.
-We are, of course, talking about the legendary politician Garibaldi Giuseppe.
-Today, not everyone knows about his personality and the feats he accomplished.
-But those who lived in the era of the USSR remember very well how they called Giuseppe Garibaldi.
-He was a national hero, a warrior-liberator, a revolutionary.
-Many squares, streets and avenues now bear his name.
-Garibaldi Giuseppe established himself as an experienced general who had to fight on three continents: Africa, South America and Eurasia.
-In his outlook, he adhered to the views of idealist philosophers.
+Some accused him of starting the civil war for the independence of the Italian Republic, while others considered him a talented commander who saved his homeland.
+We are, of course, talking about the legendary politician Giuseppe Garibaldi.
+Today, not everyone knows about his personality and the exploits he accomplished.
+But those who lived during the era of the USSR remember very well how they called Giuseppe Garibaldi.
+He was a people's hero, a liberator warrior, and a revolutionary.
+Many squares, streets and avenues currently bear his name.
+Giuseppe Garibaldi established himself as an experienced general who had to fight on three continents: Africa, South America and Eurasia.
+In his worldview, he adhered to the views of idealist philosophers.

 But what else is known about Giuseppe Garibaldi?
-Briefly about such a colorful figure, of course, it would be inappropriate to narrate, so we will dwell on his biography in detail.
-And there were many interesting things in it.
+Naturally, it would be inappropriate to talk briefly about such a colorful figure, so we will dwell on his biography in detail.
+And there were a lot of interesting things in it.

-Garibaldi Giuseppe is a native of the city of Nice.
+Garibaldi Giuseppe is a native of Nice.
 He was born on July 4, 1807.
-The details of the genealogy of the national hero of Italy were of interest to many scientists, but the revolutionary himself was not very interested in this issue.
-It is known that Garibaldi Giuseppe was born into the family of a sailor.
-His father was engaged in commerce, surfing the Mediterranean in his swimming ship.
-Parents doted on their son.
+The details of the genealogy of the national hero of Italy were of interest to many scientists, but the revolutionary himself was little interested in this issue.
+It is known that Giuseppe Garibaldi was born into a sailor's family.
+His father was engaged in commerce, sailing the Mediterranean on his sailing vessel.
+The parents doted on their son.
 They surrounded him with maximum care and affection.
-And young Giuseppe answered them in return.
-The future hero treated his mother with tenderness and awe.
-“She is a real ideal, and I tried never to contradict her,” wrote Giuseppe Garibaldi later.
-A short biography in history testifies to the fact that the revolutionary carried love for his parents through his whole life, filled with adventures and bright events.
+And young Giuseppe reciprocated their feelings.
+The future hero treated his mother with tenderness and trepidation.
+“She is a real ideal, and I tried never to contradict her,” Giuseppe Garibaldi later wrote.
+A brief biography of history shows that the revolutionary carried his love for his parents throughout his entire life, filled with adventures and bright events.

 First feat

 Already in childhood, Giuseppe declared himself as a brave and sympathetic boy.
-Once, when he was only seven years old, he and his cousin went hunting near the Var River.
+One day, when he was only seven years old, he and cousin went hunting near the Var River.

-Approaching the ditch, Giuseppe saw women caressing their linen.
-And suddenly one of the laundresses, losing her balance, fell into the water.
-In the next instant, the boy rushed to help and rescued the woman.
+Approaching the ditch, Giuseppe saw women caressing their laundry.
+And suddenly one of the washerwomen, having lost her balance, fell into the water.
+The next moment the boy rushed to the rescue and saved the woman.

-As for the upbringing of a young man, it cannot be considered "aristocratic."
-Such disciplines as fencing, horse riding, gymnastics were not included in his "program".
-But he mastered them on his own using trial and error.
-As a teenager, Giuseppe was seriously interested in swimming, and he also learned this business without outside help.
+As for the upbringing of the young man, it cannot be considered “aristocratic.”
+Disciplines such as fencing, horse riding, and gymnastics were not included in his “program.”
+But he mastered them on his own, using the trial and error method.
+As a teenager, Giuseppe was seriously interested in swimming, and he also learned this activity without outside help.
 And over time, the young man became an experienced swimmer.

-In general, studies often bored a teenager.
-He was more attracted by adventures and exploits.
+In general, the teenager often got bored with school.
+He was more attracted to adventures and exploits.
 At one point, he invited his friends to take a boat trip to Genoa.
-They agreed, and the trip really took place, albeit in part.
+They agreed, and the journey actually took place, albeit partially.
 Having reached Monaco, Giuseppe and his friends were forced to return.
 The further path was blocked.
-The fact is that Garibaldi's father "found out" about his son's plans.
-And about them he was told by a monk who saw the young men sail away in a rented boat.
-But, despite some tricks of the young hero, the characterization of Giuseppe Garibaldi does not contain anything negative and seditious.
+The fact is that Garibaldi’s father “found out” about his son’s plans.
+And he was told about them by a monk who saw the young men sailing away on a rented boat.
+But, despite some of the young hero’s antics, the characterization of Giuseppe Garibaldi does not contain anything negative or seditious.

 Sea

-And having matured a little, the young man discovered in himself a great craving for sea travel.
+And having matured a little, the young man discovered a great desire for sea travel.

-However, Giuseppe's father was not happy with this, secretly hoping that his offspring would become a doctor or a lawyer.
-But the young man did not succumb to the persuasions of his father and went to sea.
+However, Giuseppe's father was not happy about this, secretly hoping that his son would become a doctor or lawyer.
+But the young man did not give in to his father’s persuasion and went to sea.
 But these were far from the only goals of Giuseppe Garibaldi that he managed to achieve in his life.
-Well, the route of the young man's debut voyage by sea ended in Ukrainian Odessa.
-After this cruise, Giuseppe had no doubt that he would connect his life with the sea.
+Well, the route of the young man’s debut journey by sea ended in the Ukrainian Odessa.
+After this cruise, Giuseppe no longer had the slightest doubt that he would connect his life with the sea.

 The liberation movement is gaining momentum

-By the age of sixteen, a young man from Nice had already explored the Mediterranean Sea far and wide.
-In the early 1920s, the political situation in southern Europe changed radically.
-Suddenly, the centers of the liberation movement flared up.
+By the age of sixteen, the young man from Nice had already explored the length and breadth of the Mediterranean Sea.
+In the early 20s, the political situation in southern Europe.
+Suddenly, pockets of the liberation movement flared up.
 Greek rebels began to fight against the Turkish occupation.
-The Hellenes had a serious chance of winning.
+The Hellenes had a serious chance of victory.
 Giuseppe joined the ranks of the rebels and immediately came to the attention of Turkish intelligence officers, who established round-the-clock surveillance of him even in his hometown.
-The young man understood that he needed to flee the country, otherwise his relatives could suffer.
-He took a merchant ship and, under the pretext of buying grain, went to Russian Taganrog.
+The young man understood that he had to flee the country, otherwise his family might suffer.
+He took a merchant ship and, under the pretext of purchasing grain, went to Russian Taganrog.

 Fateful meeting

-After some time, in one of the taverns of the city, Giuseppe Garibaldi, whose biography is of great interest to historians, will hear the speech of an Italian named Mazzini.
-He will broadcast to the audience about the difficult political situation in which his native republic finds itself.
-Mazzini, who possessed the skills of oratory, immediately attracted the attention of Giuseppe.
+Some time later, in one of the taverns in the city, Giuseppe Garibaldi, whose biography is of great interest to historians, will hear the speech of an Italian named Mazzini.
+He will speak to those gathered about the difficult political situation in which his native republic finds itself.
+Mazzini, who had the skills of oratory, immediately attracted the attention of Giuseppe.

-After that, the young man decides to seriously participate in the liberation movement in Europe.
-In 1931, while in Marseille, the captain of a merchant ship will get to know Mazzini better and will actively contact him.
+After this, the young man will decide to seriously participate in the liberation movement of Europe.
+In 1931, while in Marseille, the captain of a merchant ship got to know Mazzini better and began to actively contact him.

 Riot in Piedmont

-The Italian patriot, propagating the ideas of the socialist-utopian Saint-Simon, "infects" Garibaldi with them.
-Giuseppe, finally believing in the justice of the liberation movement, in 1934 participates in the "Piedmont" riot.
-According to the organizers, this political action was to be transformed into a revolution.
-But these expectations did not come true.
-The court severely punished the rebels, and the captain of a merchant ship managed to escape the death penalty only because he managed to leave Italy in time.
+The Italian patriot, propagating the ideas of the utopian socialist Saint-Simon, “infects” Garibaldi with them.
+Giuseppe, having finally believed in the justice of the liberation movement, took part in the “Piedmontese” rebellion in 1934.
+According to the organizers, this political action was to transform into a revolution.
+But these expectations were not met.
+The court severely punished the rebels, but the captain of the merchant ship managed to escape death penalty only thanks to the fact that he managed to leave Italy in time.

 South America

-In the period from 1836 to 1848, Giuseppe Garibaldi, whose biography contains a lot of interesting and remarkable, lived in exile in South America.
-During this period, the continent was also "feverish" from insurrectionary revolutions.
+In the period from 1836 to 1848, Giuseppe Garibaldi, whose biography contains many interesting and remarkable things, lived in exile in the territory South America.
+During that period, the continent was also “in fever” from insurgent revolutions.
 The national hero of Italy takes part in some of them.
-For example, he fought on a ship belonging to the Republic of Rio Grant for its autonomy against Brazil.
-It was then that he met his soul mate Anna Maria Ribeiro da Silva, who would become not only his devoted wife, but also his faithful companion for the rest of his life.
+For example, he fought on a ship belonging to the Rio Grante Republic for its autonomy against Brazil.
+It was then that he met his soulmate, Anna Maria Ribeiro da Silva, who would become not only his devoted wife, but also his faithful comrade-in-arms for the rest of his life.

-After some time, Giuseppe resigns from the army of Rio Grant and travels with his wife and son to the capital of Uruguay.
-Here he works in "unusual" areas for himself.
+After some time, Giuseppe resigns from the Rio Grante army and goes with his wife and son to the capital of Uruguay.
+Here he works in areas “unusual” for himself.

-He was both a sales representative and a teacher, but Giribaldi was never able to get used to the conditions of a peaceful life.
-And soon fate gives him the opportunity to realize himself in "military affairs".
-In Uruguay, the liberation movement against the Argentine ruler Juan Miguel de Rozas is gaining momentum.
-And it's not hard to guess what Giuseppe Garibaldi did in such conditions?
+He was both a trade representative and a teacher, but Giribaldi was never able to get used to the conditions of peaceful life.
+And soon fate gives him the opportunity to realize himself in “military affairs.”
+In Uruguay, the liberation movement against the Argentine ruler Juan Miguel de Rosas is gaining momentum.
+And it’s not hard to guess what Giuseppe Garibaldi did in such conditions?
 Naturally, he joined the rebels and began to fight for the independence of Uruguay.
-A year later, the national hero of Italy began to command the "scarlet collars" - the detachment with which he won the battle of San Antonio.
-In 1847, Garibaldi, defending the Uruguayan capital from the enemy, met with Alexander Dumas(father).
+A year later, the national hero of Italy began to command the “scarlet collars” - the detachment with which he won the battle of San Antonio.
+In 1847, Garibaldi, while defending the Uruguayan capital from the enemy, met Alexandre Dumas(father).
 It is he who will glorify the exploits of the general from Nice.

 Italy

-At the end of the 40s of the century before last, the revolutionary returned to Italy and began to fight on the side of those who defend the ideas of the republic's separatism.
-First of all, the activities of Giuseppe Garibaldi were directed against the policy of the Roman Pontiff, but the army did not side with him.
-Then the commander decided to strike at the forces of the monarch of Sardinia Carl Albert.
-But he did not succeed in winning the confrontation with the king, and Garibaldi retreated with his army to Milan.
-And there his ideological inspirer fought the wars of liberation Giuseppe Mazzini, who was ready to help Garibaldi.
-Karl Albert, realizing that he could not cope with two armies, agreed to compromise.
-Then the commander began to wage war with the Austrians and continued it almost until the end of the summer of 1848, after which Garibaldi was forced to take refuge in Switzerland under the onslaught of the enemy.
-But a few months later, Giuseppe returned to Nice, where he created the "second Italian legion" of about four hundred soldiers.
-In the winter of 1948, he was already in Rome, where riots and rebellions began against the policy of the chief priest.
+At the end of the 40s of the century before last, the revolutionary returns to Italy and begins to fight on the side of those who defend the ideas of separatism of the republic.
+First of all, the activities of Giuseppe Garibaldi were directed against the policies of the Roman Pontiff, but the army did not side with him.
+Then the commander decided to strike the forces of the monarch of Sardinia, Charles Albert.
+But he failed to win the confrontation with the king and Garibaldi retreated with his army to Milan.
+And there he led liberation wars his ideological inspirer Giuseppe Mazzini, who was ready to help Garibaldi.
+Charles Albert, realizing that he could not cope with two armies, agreed to compromise.
+Then the commander began to wage war with the Austrians and continued it almost until the end of the summer of 1848, after which Garibaldi, under enemy pressure, was forced to take refuge in Switzerland.
+But a few months later, Giuseppe returned to Nice, where he created the “second Italian Legion” numbering about four hundred soldiers.
+In the winter of 1948, he was already in Rome, where riots and riots began against the policies of the main clergyman.

-The pope was forced to urgently leave Italy, and Garibaldi took over the leadership of the Roman Assembly, and his first step in this post was a call to recognize the sovereignty of the Italian republic.
-The Papal States, as a result, received a different name.
-But a French army soon arrived, led by General Oudinot, who wanted to return the Roman Pontiff to the throne.
-The Austrians, led by Marshal Radetzky, and the troops of the Sicilian king Ferdinand II, were also ready to encroach on the independence of Italy.
+The Pope was forced to urgently leave Italy, and Garibaldi began to lead the Roman Assembly, and his first step in this post was a call to recognize the sovereignty of the Italian Republic.
+The Papal States eventually received a different name.
+But soon a French army arrived, led by General Oudinot, who wanted to return the Roman Pontiff to the throne.
+The Austrians, led by Marshal Radetzky, and the troops of the Sicilian king Ferdinand II were also ready to encroach on the independence of Italy.
 The French decided to storm Rome.
-But the detachments of Garibaldi interfered with their plans, and the enemy was forced to retreat.
-After some time, Giuseppe entered into a confrontation with the Sicilian army and defeated it.
-He wanted to continue the offensive and destroy the enemy on his territory, but Mazzini did not support his companion.
+But Garibaldi's troops interfered with their plans, and the enemy was forced to retreat.
+Some time later, Giuseppe entered into confrontation with the Sicilian army and defeated it.
+He wanted to continue the offensive and destroy the enemy on his territory, but Mazzini did not support his comrade-in-arms.

-Relations between him and Garibaldi began to escalate.
+Relations between him and Garibaldi began to worsen.
 Mazzini used liberal methods in politics, and his associate was a supporter of radical measures.

 Rome became "papal" again

 The French army, having received reinforcements, again attempts to capture Rome.
-General Oudinot succeeded in occupying the main defensive targets, and capital of Italy actually ended up in his hands.
+General Oudinot managed to occupy the main defensive installations, and capital of Italy actually ended up in his hands.
 Power again passed to the Pope.
-Mazzini fled to England, and Garibaldi rushed to Venice, simultaneously fighting the Austrian invaders.
-In the summer of 1849, his wife dies of malaria, and a few weeks later the leader of the liberation movement learns that the last stronghold of the revolution, the young republic of San Marco, lost its independence.
+Mazzini fled to England, and Garibaldi rushed to Venice, simultaneously fighting with the Austrian invaders.
+In the summer of 1849, his wife dies of malaria, and a few weeks after this, the leader of the liberation movement learns that the last stronghold of the revolution, the young Republic of San Marco, has lost its independence.
 Thus, Italy was unable to gain sovereignty.
-Giuseppe Garibaldi, whose short biography was set out in many textbooks on Soviet history, decided to head for Sicily.
+Giuseppe Garibaldi, short biography which was presented in many textbooks on Soviet history, decided to head for Sicily.
 Having reached the kingdom, the revolutionary fell into the hands of the authorities, was arrested, and then deported from the country.

 But the ruler of Piedmont did not want Garibaldi to return to his homeland and again begin to excite the masses.
-Then the national hero of Italy travels to Tunisia, and after a while - to Morocco.
-But, having lived on the African continent for only a few years, Garibaldi unexpectedly leaves for the United States, where he decides to return to his original occupation - sea trade.
-Giuseppe carried goods to Australia, China, Peru, New Zealand.
+Then the national hero of Italy goes to Tunisia, and after some time to Morocco.
+But, having lived on the African continent for only a few years, Garibaldi unexpectedly goes to the United States, where he decides to return to his original occupation - maritime trade.
+Giuseppe transported goods to Australia, China, Peru, and New Zealand.

 Sardinia

-Only in 1854 did Garibaldi receive the right to return to his homeland.
-The revolutionary bought an estate on the island of Caprera and settled there.
+Only in 1854 Garibaldi received the right to return to his homeland.
+The revolutionary bought an estate on the island of Caprera and settled on it.
 But the idea of a liberation movement still haunted Garibaldi.
-He made an attempt to rescue the Neapolitan monarch, who came from the royal dynasty of Bourbons, from "political isolation", but, in the end, it was not crowned with success.
-In the late 50s, already at the initiative of the authorities, Giuseppe will fight on the side of the militia against the Austrian occupiers.
-Garibaldi was able to rally around himself a powerful volunteer army and drive the enemy back to the borders of the Tyrol.
-Thanks to this military operation, the territory of Lombardy joined Piedmont.
-After peace was established in southern Italy, the revolutionary focused on the center of the country.
+He makes an attempt to rescue the Neapolitan monarch, who came from the Bourbon royal dynasty, from “political isolation,” but ultimately it was unsuccessful.
+In the late 50s, already on the initiative of the authorities, Giuseppe began to fight on the side of the militia against the Austrian occupiers.
+Garibaldi was able to rally around himself a powerful volunteer army and drive the enemy back to the borders of Tyrol.
+Thanks to this military operation The territory of Lombardy was added to Piedmont.
+After peace was established in southern Italy, the revolutionary focused his attention on the center of the country.
 The fact is that Florence declared autonomy.
-He enlisted the military support of the Sardinian king in case Garibaldi decided to attack the papal borders.
-Moreover, the monarch put forward a condition: an obligatory victory in this campaign.
-But then the "Sardinian" ruler changed his mind and abandoned the idea of helping the revolutionary.
+He secured the military support of the Sardinian king in case Garibaldi decided to attack the papal borders.
+Moreover, the monarch put forward a condition: mandatory victory in this campaign.
+But then the “Sardinian” ruler changed his mind and abandoned the idea of helping the revolutionary.

-In the 60s, the territory of Nice was ceded to France, after which Giuseppe spoke in parliament, where he criticized the decision of the ruler of Piedmont.
+In the 60s, the territory of Nice went to France, after which Giuseppe spoke in parliament, where he criticized the decision of the ruler of Piedmont.

 Another liberation campaign

-The revolutionary began to hatch a plan to occupy Naples and Sicily.
+The revolutionary began to hatch a plan for the occupation of Naples and Sicily.
 Moreover, he understood that he would have to rely solely on his own strength, since the authorities would not approve of his plans.

 But they were supported by the people, which gave strength to the commander.
-Arriving in Sicily with his troops, Garibaldi declared himself the full ruler of the island.
+Arriving in Sicily with his troops, Garibaldi declared himself the rightful ruler of the island.
 The local population swore allegiance to him.
 And in the fall of 1860, Giuseppe occupied Naples and declared himself as the king of the two Sicilies.
-Then the revolutionary initiated a plebiscite, as a result of which it was decided that the kingdom of the two Sicilies would become part of Sardinia.
-A few days after the referendum, Garibaldi met with the monarch of the Sardinian kingdom and announced the decision of the people.
-In November 1860, the new ruler of the two Sicilies, Victor Immanuel II, and the national hero of Italy entered Naples.
+The revolutionary then initiated a plebiscite, as a result of which it was decided that the Kingdom of the Two Sicilies would become part of Sardinia.
+A few days after the referendum, Garibaldi met with the monarch of the Sardinian kingdom and announced to him the decision of the people.
+In November 1860 new ruler Victor Immanuel II of the Two Sicilies and the national hero of Italy entered Naples.

 In 1962, Garibaldi took part in another military operation.
-As planned by the king, he was to fight the Austrians in the Balkans.
-But at the last moment, the revolutionary changed his mind and sent his troops to Rome.
-The ruler of Italy put up a powerful army against Garibaldi.
-In the battle, Garibaldi was wounded and taken prisoner, and after a while he was released.
+According to the king's plan, he was supposed to fight the Austrians in the Balkans.
+But at the last moment the revolutionary changed his mind and sent his troops to Rome.
+The ruler of Italy fielded a powerful army against Garibaldi.
+In the battle, Garibaldi was wounded and captured, and after some time was released.
 The revolutionary eventually returned to the island of Caprera.
-Then Giuseppe traveled for some time, was engaged in literary creation, taking a break from military banatals.
+Then Giuseppe traveled for some time, studied literary creativity, taking a break from military banalities.

 Last battles

-But already in the second half of the 60s, the revolutionary again took up arms.
-Garibaldi took part in the Austro-Prussian-Italian War, having won a number of brilliant victories.
-Then he makes a last attempt to capture Rome, but not by military means, but through agitation and propaganda against the policies of the Pope.
-For an attempt to overthrow the government, the revolutionary was exiled to the island of Caprera.
-The revolutionary escaped from exile, then was again arrested and "convoyed" to his island.
-Only in the early 70s was the papal power overthrown, but he could not take part in this action.
-Great commander died at his home on June 2, 1882.
-It is difficult to overestimate the personality of Giuseppe Garibaldi in the history of his native country.
-It was he who did everything possible to ensure that Italy, in the end, gained the long-awaited independence.
+But already in the second half of the 60s, the revolutionary took up arms again.
+Garibaldi took part in the Austro-Prussian-Italian War, winning a number of brilliant victories.
+Then he makes a final attempt to capture Rome, but not by military means, but through agitation and propaganda against the policies of the Pope.
+For attempting to overthrow the government, the revolutionary was exiled to the island of Caprera.
+The revolutionary escaped from exile, then was again arrested and “transported” to his island.
+Only in the early 70s was papal power overthrown, but he could not take part in this action.
+Great commander died on his native estate June 2, 1882.
+The personality of Giuseppe Garibaldi can hardly be overestimated in the history of his native country.
+It was he who did everything possible to ensure that Italy eventually gained its long-awaited independence.
 And the people of the Apennine Peninsula still honor and remember the exploits of their hero.
 This is evidenced, for example, by the monument to Giuseppe Garibaldi, erected in Rome.
-In honor of the revolutionary, streets and avenues are named, as has already been emphasized.
-Until the last days of his life, he cared about prosperity and happiness for his people.
+As has already been emphasized, streets and avenues are named in honor of the revolutionary.
+He's up to last days throughout his life he cared about prosperity and happiness for his people.

 The rise of the national liberation movement

-In this turning, critical period of the struggle for the unification of Italy, Cavour, true to his policy of secret diplomacy, political combinations and hostility to the people's revolution, played a difficult game.
-Officially, he dissociated himself from Garibaldi's campaign against Naples, but in secret correspondence encouraged him to attack, hoping to overthrow the Neapolitan Bourbons with the hands of the Garibaldi, and then subjugate the entire south of Italy to the rule of the Savoy dynasty.
+During this turning point, critical period of the struggle for the unification of Italy, Cavour, faithful to his policy of secret diplomacy, political combinations and hostility to the people's revolution, led challenging game.
+Officially, he dissociated himself from Garibaldi’s campaign against Naples, but in secret correspondence he encouraged him to attack, hoping to overthrow the Neapolitan Bourbons with the help of the Garibaldians, and then subjugate the entire south of Italy to the power of the Savoy dynasty.
 After the expulsion of the Bourbons, the government of the Sardinian monarchy moved its troops into the territory of the Kingdom of Naples.
 Garibaldi had the opportunity, relying on the broad masses, to establish a revolutionary democratic dictatorship in Naples, create a republic and unite all of Italy under this banner.
-But at this crucial hour, Garibaldi's weakness as a bourgeois revolutionary was revealed.
-He did not dare to rouse the people to fight against the Sardinian monarchy and the bourgeois-noble bloc that supported it.
-After some hesitation, Garibaldi recognized the power of the Sardinian monarchy over the Neapolitan possessions, allowed Sardinian troops to enter Naples and removed himself from the role of political leader.
-A vote in the south, carried out with strong pressure from the Sardinian government, gave the majority of votes to the supporters of the annexation of the territory of the former Kingdom of Naples to Sardinia.
+But at this crucial hour, Garibaldi’s weakness as a bourgeois revolutionary showed itself.
+He did not dare to raise the people to fight against the Sardinian monarchy and the bourgeois-noble bloc that supported it.
+After some hesitation, Garibaldi recognized the power of the Sardinian monarchy over the Neapolitan possessions, allowed Sardinian troops to enter Naples and withdrew from the role of political leader.
+Conducted under intense pressure from the Sardinian government, the vote in the south gave the majority of votes to supporters of the annexation of the territory of the former Kingdom of Naples to Sardinia.
 Garibaldi resigned.

-(separate emigrant groups - and on other continents); their number is about 200 million people (early 1990s).
-The science that studies the Semitic languages (as well as the literature, culture and history of their speakers) is called Semitology.
+(certain emigrant groups - also on other continents); their number is about 200 million people (early 1990s).
+The science that studies Semitic languages (as well as the literature, culture and history of their speakers) is called Semitic.

 I. The eastern branch is represented by the extinct Akkadian (or Assyro-Babylonian) language of 3-1 thousand BC. e. (see Akkad, Mesopotamia) and, possibly, the Eblaite language of 3 thousand BC. e. (in northwestern Syria, see Ebla).